Paolo Nutini: Caustic Love (2013–2016)

 In December 2013, it was revealed that Nutini had recorded a third album called Caustic Love, which was released on 14 April 2014.
 The album's first single "Scream (Funk My Life Up)" was released on 27 January.
 The Independent newspaper described the album as, "an unqualified success: Caustic Love may be the best UK R&B album since the 1970s blue-eyed-soul heyday of Rod Stewart and Joe Cocker".
 It was selected on 8 December 2014 by Apple to become the Best Album in iTunes' 'Best of 2014'.
+Caustic Love debuted at number one on the UK Albums Chart and was certified platinum by the BPI in June 2014.

 An 18-month tour following the release of Caustic Love saw Nutini perform in North America, Europe, South Africa, Australia and New Zealand.
 In October 2014 Nutini was forced to pull out of shows in his hometown of Glasgow, Cardiff and London due to tonsillitis.

-In August 2015 Nutini headlined a sold-out show to 35,000 people at Bellahouston Park in Glasgow.
+In August 2015 Nutini headlined a show to 35,000 people at Bellahouston Park in Glasgow.

-After extensive touring in 2015 in support of Caustic Love, Nutini took a hiatus in 2016 although he performed an emotional tribute in memory of a Welsh fan in Newport, Wales on 20 July.
+After touring in 2015 in support of Caustic Love, Nutini took a hiatus in 2016 although he performed at a tribute in memory of a Welsh fan in Newport, Wales on 20 July.
 On 20 September 2016 it was announced that Nutini would headline the Concert in the Gardens, the flagship event of Edinburgh's Hogmanay street party, on New Year's Eve 2016/2017.
-Tickets were sold out in a record-breaking three hours leading to an unprecedented second show (named "The Night Afore") being announced for 30 December.
+Tickets were sold out in three hours leading to a second show (named "The Night Afore") being announced for 30 December.